Your landlord must usually follow rules for eviction before evicting you for rent arrears.

 The landlord could decide to take you to court to ask for a money judgment ordering you to pay back the arrears.

 Most private tenants have assured shorthold tenancies.

 If the council hasn't started the eviction process before the end of the trial period, your tenancy becomes a secure tenancy.
 It is harder for the council to evict you from a secure tenancy.

 Most housing association tenants have an assured tenancy.
 Assured tenants can only be evicted after the housing association gets a court order and asks the court to send bailiffs.

 Some housing association tenants have a starter tenancy (usually an assured shorthold) or a demoted tenancy.
 The housing association can evict you easily if you miss rent payments while you have one of these tenancies.

 Eviction of other types of tenants

-It is easy for private landlords to evict you if you are an excluded occupier (this includes most lodgers) or an occupier with basic protection (for example if you are a student in halls of residence).
+it is also easy to evict an occupier with basic protection, for example if you are a student in halls of residence.

 Ending your tenancy while you have rent arrears

 You must end your tenancy properly by giving the correct notice if you decide you want to leave.